andrelkj/rockshaver/README.md

 ```

 **Note:** you can use constructors (steps executed whenever a class is called) to import the header component so that you can use it as sub-sections of your main page.

+### Working with javascript

+It is pretty common to use javascript within the cypress scripts, and it is possible to use some tools like [Javascript Playground](https://playcode.io/) to test and build javascript scripts outside of the test suite itself.